Mission, vision, values and tasks

 - ensure the dissemination of its activities including activities aimed at continuing training, development of courses and activities aimed at relevant groups and strategic partnerships with relevant partners

-- host a perspective forum as minimum on a yearly basis where main actors within non-formal education will be given the possibility to comment on the work of the Danish Institute for Non-formal Education and to put forward suggestions and inspiration for future efforts
+- on a regular basis host a perspective forum where main actors within non-formal education will be given the possibility to comment on the work of the Danish Institute for Non-formal Education and to put forward suggestions and inspiration for future efforts